 Since the first pages of the book, the former fashion editor of Harper’s Bazaar (1936-1962) and former editor in chief of American Vogue (1962-1971) seems speaking to a lifelong friend in front of a cup of tea in her office at the Costume Institute Office in New York.

 The book is a sort of Stargate on past eras that everyone would like to live in, and as the Auntie Mame by Patrick Dennis, Vreeland is our master key to the high society between the early twentieth century and the 70s.
-Despite the intrigues, the secrets, the rules and the obligations of society, she’s free from every kind of prejudice and this makes her an unbeatable heroine to our eyes.
-Her stories are very funny and full of dreamy detailed descriptions, but be careful not to call them memories, Diana herself explains she isn’t a nostalgic old lady, but a person who always looks ahead.
+Despite the intrigues, the secrets, the rules, and the obligations of society, she’s free from every kind of prejudice, which makes her an unbeatable heroine to our eyes.
+Her stories are amusing and full of dreamy detailed descriptions, but be careful not to call them memories, Diana herself explains she isn’t a nostalgic old lady, but a person who always looks ahead.

 Diana Vreeland was imaginative, intuitive, instinctive, charismatic, confident, sometimes reckless, but only in the name of curiosity.
-If the combination of these features suffice for labelling a person as “crazy”, I would like to be considered crazy like her.
+If the combination of these features suffices for labeling a person as “crazy,” I would like to be considered crazy like her.